intel/neural-compressor/docs/source/smooth_quant.md

 SmoothQuant method aims to split the quantization difficulty of weight and activation by using a fixed-value $\alpha$ for an entire model.
 However, as the distributions of activation outliers vary not only across different models but also across different layers within a model, we hereby propose a method to obtain layer-wise optimal $\alpha$ values with the ability to tune automatically.

-Our propsed method consists of 5 major steps:
+Our proposed method consists of 5 major steps:

 -    Hook input and output values of all layers using register_forward_hook.
 -    Generate a list of $\alpha$ values given user-defined $\alpha$ range and step_sizes.